 Although the end result of both a Dissolution and a Divorce is the issuance of a Court Order addressing and resolving all of these issues, the manner in which these issues are resolved is very different depending upon which of the 2 processes is used.
 To further discuss this subject and all other matters related to the ending of a marriage, call the Law Office of John Heilbrun to schedule an initial consultation – (513) 321-3940.

-Is Marriage Dissolution Right for You?
+Is the Dissolution of Marriage Process Right for You?

 There are a number of advantages to the Dissolution Process.
 These advantages include:

 - You and your spouse are in control of making the decisions as to how to resolve the issues incident to the ending of your marriage;

 - The Dissolution Process is usually less expensive than the Divorce Process;